The Systems and Routines I Use for Everyday Life

 An ‘optimal’ work-life balance doesn’t exist.
 It’s personal.

-If what you really want is adventure and freedom, then don’t work 80hrs per week.
+If what you really want is adventure and freedom, don’t work 80hrs per week.

-But if you are trying to build a generational company, 80hrs might be the minimum.
+But if you're trying to build a generational company, 80hrs might be the minimum.

 I’ve always worked 7 days per week and always plan to.
 The moment I don’t feel like working 7 days a week is a sign that I’m not doing what I really love.
 Work should feel like play.